Find and fix writing mistakes instantly

 - Could you hand me that?

-In these sentences, the demonstrative pronouns either replace or refer to something that is not in immediate proximity to the speaker.
-The antecedent in the first sentence, counterintuitively, comes after we use the word those: we find out later in the sentence that those, in this particular context, refers to some particular flowers that are someone’s favorites.
+In these sentences, the demonstrative pronoun either replaces or refers to something that is not in immediate proximity to the speaker.
+The antecedent in the first sentence, counterintuitively, comes after we use the demonstrative pronoun those: we find out later in the sentence that those, in this particular context, refers to some particular flowers that are someone’s favorites.
 In the second sentence, it is implied that the antecedent either would be in a different sentence or, if the sentence is part of a piece of dialogue and not written, the corresponding noun would be indicated with some sort of a gesture.

-The use of these particular words is often intuitive to native English speakers, but grammar and formatting styles often aren’t quite so easy!
+The use of these particular demonstrative pronouns are often intuitive to native English speakers, but grammar and formatting styles often aren’t quite so easy!
+This just the tip of the iceberg in defining what are demonstrative pronouns.
+Keep track of these demonstrative pronoun examples and use them for practice.
+We’re almost over the hill in finding out what is a demonstrative pronoun.
 Whether you’re working in MLA format, APA format, or one of several more styles, it’s always a good idea to take a few moments to brush up your formal writing skills.
 And to top it off, our plagiarism checker can help you make sure that your writing is the best and most original it can be!

 There’s two demonstrative pronouns that we haven’t covered yet, mainly for the reason that they’re outdated and have, for the most part, fallen out of usage except in deliberately historical contexts.
 They are yon and yonder.
 You probably read those words and conjured up some image of a cowboy or rolling hills or something along those lines.
 It’s old-fashioned, but it’s still grammatically correct.
-Here’s how it fits in:
+Here’s it working as a demonstrative pronoun:

 Yon and yonder function in a similar sense as the word that: they are used to reference something that is some distance away from a speaker, rather than something immediately nearby.
 And, like each other word in this category, they are often utilized as modifiers, not just as nouns that can stand on their own.

-You’ll rarely see them used in modern speech and writing, but older texts did use them regularly, so that’s where you may encounter them.
-They’ve been lost to the evolution of the English language, but they’re a fun bit of trivia to know about.
+You’ll rarely see them used in modern speech and writing, but older texts are perfect examples of demonstrative pronouns for yon and yonder.
+That’s where you may encounter them.
+They’ve been lost to the evolution of the English language, but they’re a fun bit of trivia to know about and to add to your demonstrative pronoun definition.